Albinaria species in Crete

 The authors have only considered shell morphology for their work.
 If one compares the results of the genome-wide analysis with those of the genital examination (part III), the following is stated (see Fig. 8):

-A. tenuicostata has the plesiomorphic type of male copulatory organs (penial caecum present, penis of normal length).
+A. tenuicostata has the plesiomorphic type of male copulatory organs (penial caecum present, penis and epiphallus of normal length).

-A. byzantina has apomorphic male copulatory organs (penial caecum reduced to a loop, penis shortened).
+A. byzantina has apomorphic male copulatory organs (penial caecum reduced to a loop, penis shortened, epiphallus much lengthened).

-A. eburnea and the A. cretensis group sensu stricto have the plesiomorphic type of male copulatory ogans like A. tenuicostata, but with shorter caecum.
+A. eburnea and the A. cretensis group sensu stricto have the plesiomorphic type of male copulatory ogans like A. tenuicostata.

-A. sublamellosa and the A. virginea group have the apomorphic type of male copulatory organs (penial papilla instead of penial caecum present, penis shortened) in common.
+A. sublamellosa and the A. virginea group have the apomorphic type of male copulatory organs (penial papilla instead of penial caecum present, penis shortened, epiphallus more or less lengthened) in common.

-The western (coastal) A. virginea (= A. sp.
-2, including the misidentified A. „tenuicostata“ from Paleochora, see above) corresponds to the A. virginea group.
+The western A. virginea, separated as A. sp.
+2 (which includes the misidentified A. „tenuicostata“ from Paleochora, see above), corresponds to the A. virginea group.

 Because of their different genital morphology, the union of A. byzantina and A. eburnea within one species is not supported; therefore, both taxa are proposed to be regarded as species of their own.